Why I Became a Vegan-Feminist

 I swore the rest of the animal products off without even looking into it.
 I knew that if the dairy industry and meat industry were horror shows, the other animal industries wouldn’t be any better, and I was right.
 I became vegan and never looked back.
 I refuse to be a part of avoidable suffering.

 Now that I can speak up for myself and for what I know is right, I no longer stop talking about it.
-I don’t care if I’m seen as a crazy or annoying Vegan-Feminist; the only people who think that are so far removed from compassion that they can’t think straight.
-I have been told to shut up and sit down for twenty years.
-No more.
-Never again.
+I don’t care if I’m seen as crazy or an annoying Vegan-Feminist.
+I’d rather be crazy than complicit.

 Life couldn’t be crueler to non-human animals or women if it tried.
 We all say we love animals, yet less than 5% of the United States population lives a vegan lifestyle.
 We all say we support women, yet less than 1% of rapes lead to a federal conviction.
 We humans who can follow this lifestyle and philosophy have a moral obligation to do so.
 With vegan options available at all major grocery stores, even the low-cost ones, the viable excuses are growing smaller and smaller.